MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-webapp.md

 - Sharer can see information about the Helper.

-5. After viewing the trust screen, the sharer can choose to *Allow* or to *Decline* the request.
+5. The sharer can choose to *Allow* or to *Decline* the request, after viewing the trust screen.

-6. If the Sharers device is not compliant with your organizations policies, Remote Help displays a *Compliance Warning* that encourages the Helper to be cautious.
+6. If the Sharers device isn't compliant with your organizations policies, Remote Help displays a *Compliance Warning* that encourages the Helper to be cautious.

 ### Unenrolled device

-If the device that you are trying to help is not enrolled in Intune, follow the process described in this section to provide help:
+If the device that you're trying to help isn't enrolled in Intune, follow the process described in this section to provide help:

 1. Helper navigates to https://aka.ms/rhh in their web browser, then signs in to authenticate with their organization.